simonlehmann/Group3-Real-Estate-Site/README.md

 ## :globe_with_meridians: Live Site
 > **NOT RUNNING YET...**

-The `master` branch will be live available at:
+The `master` branch will be live and available at:
 URL: http://app.slehmann36.com
 Webserver Status: :fu:
 > **Note:** There may be a delay of up to 5 mins between merging to `master` and when your changes are live.